Hoyasumii/bee-movie/README.md

 Sure.

-My parents wanted me to be a lawyer or a doctor, but I wanted to be a flori
+My parents wanted me to be a lawyer or a doctor, but I wanted to be a floris